onion108/JSMake/README.md

 In JSMake, there are lots of environment variables stored in thd `jsmake.variables`.
 You can access them directly.

 ## C/C++ Build Supports
-JSMake provides a bunch of methods to support C/C++ building.
+JSMake provides a bunch of methods to support many common operations, so actually you don't need to call `shell` so often (and usually most of those methods calls `shell` for you).
+One of the common operations we support is compiling C/C++ source files.
 The compiler was specified by the environment variable `CC` and `CXX`, which defaults to `'gcc'` and `'g++'` respectively.
 The compiler options was stored in the environment variable `CC_FLAGS` and `CXX_FLAGS`, which defaults to an empty string.
 We can use the following code to compile C sources:
 ```javascript
 await jsmake.buildC("source1.c", "source2.c", "source3.c")